kyma-project/telemetry-manager/docs/user/04-metrics.md

 Observability is all about exposing the internals of the components belonging to a distributed application and making that data analysable at a central place.
 While application logs and traces usually provide request-oriented data, metrics are aggregated statistics exposed by a component to reflect the internal state.
 Typical statistics like the amount of processed requests, or the amount of registered users, can be very useful to monitor the current state and also the health of a component.
 Also, you can define proactive and reactive alerts if metrics are about to reach thresholds, or if they already passed thresholds.
+The Telemetry module provides a metric agent and, optionally, a gateway for the collection and shipment of metrics of any container running in the Kyma runtime.

+You can configure the metric agent with external systems using runtime configuration with a dedicated Kubernetes API (CRD) named MetricPipeline.
+The Metrics feature is optional.
+If you don't want to use it, simply don't set up a MetricPipeline.

 ## Prerequisites